ChainDynamik/osean-frontend/README.md

 Our front end is built with Next JS and typescript.
 We are using Thirdweb hooks and pass all our on-chain calls through Thirdweb Provider wrap.

 ### Swap
 Our swap is connected directly to Pancakeswap and Uniswap routers using Thirdweb wallet connect and [Thirdweb](https://thirdweb.com) hooks.
-Chain selector is also available and you can switch to your favorite chain to trade $OSEAN from your favorite liquidity pool.
+Chain selector is also available and you can switch to your favorite chain to trade $OSEAN from your selected liquidity pool.

 ### Stake
 OSEAN is using Thirdweb Staking contracts for ERC20 and ERC721.
 Staking contracts have been altered so only holders of our project can stake.